Granitecosmos/InfiniTech/README.md

 # InfiniTech
-Have you ever wanted to max out all your pawns' research skill?
+Have you ever wanted to max out all your pawns' research skills?
 Have you ever wondered why that moron who made the Modular Power Armor mod added research skill as requirements for the good stuff?

 **Well fear not, for I bring you InfiniTech!**